 The existing Sydney and Walda Besthoff Sculpture Garden is a five-acre site adjacent to NOMA, housing over 64 sculptures by modern and contemporary artists.

-The Sculpture Garden expansion will include an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a new gallery, and an outdoor classroom.
+The Sculpture Garden expansion will include an additional six acres of land in New Orleans City Park, with sites for additional sculptures, as well as an amphitheatre and stage, pedestrian bridges and walkways, a sculpture pavilion, and an outdoor learning environment.
 Like the existing garden, it will be free and open to the public seven days a week.